knstntn-bv/product-notebook/docs/board-page.md

 ### Feature Details

 **Feature Fields:**
+- **Human Readable ID**: Unique identifier for the feature (read-only, displayed as text)
+  - Format: `XXX-N` where:
+    - `XXX` is the first 3 characters of the linked initiative name (uppercase), or "NNN" if no initiative is linked
+    - `N` is a sequential number across all features for the user
+  - Automatically generated when a feature is created
+  - Displayed at the top of the feature editing dialog (for existing features only)
+  - Cannot be edited or changed
 - **Title**: Feature name (required, text input)
 - **Description**: Detailed description (optional, textarea)
 - **Linked Goal**: Goal from roadmap (optional, searchable dropdown)